-My (Linda Jeffries) boys (who are now 20 and 22), when they were both 14 years old, they had part-time jobs at a dog kennel.
+When my sons were both 14 years old, they had part-time jobs at a dog kennel.
 They always attended youth group and Bible study (asking for those days off).
-They both were involved with sports and both went on summer mission’s trips.
+They both were involved with sports and both went on summer missions trips.
 They made sure they balanced working just enough to pay for car insurance, gas and spending money (and tithing, of course), but not working so much they missed out high school and church events.
 But finding a balance is key.

 To read additional articles and resources about the subject of money, visit our website.